-Day 7: Hosios Loukas, Athens.
-Visit the Byzantine monastery of Hosios Loukas in a beautiful setting in a remote valley, one of the finest buildings of medieval Greece with remarkable mosaics.
+Day 7: Athens.
+In the morning drive to Athens.
 The Agora (market place) was the centre of civic life in ancient Athens, with the small Doric Hephaisteion, the best-preserved of Greek temples.
 First of three nights in Athens.

 Day 8: Athens.
 The Acropolis is the foremost site of Classical Greece.
 The Parthenon (built 447-438 BC) is indubitably the supreme achievement of Greek architecture.
 Other architectural masterpieces are the Propylaia (monumental gateway), Temple of Athena Nike and the Erechtheion.
 At the Theatre of Dionysos plays by Aeschylus, Sophocles and Euripides were first performed.
 The new Acropolis museum has superb Archaic and Classical sculpture, including some by Phidias and his assistants.